Parks and playgrounds

 Sliding in to Surf Beach

 - Have you seen the new playground at Surf Beach?
-We've given one a modern makeover while keeping the nautical and adventurous vibe.
+We've given this one a modern makeover while keeping the nautical and adventurous vibe.
 It includes a two-storey tower, three slides, an octopus see-saw and endless opportunities for climbing.
+There are great views from the top.

 - Find it just off Beach Road at Surf Beach